Good morning! Are you eating some toast or a sandwich as you read today, or maybe some pasta or a wrap?

 It matters for climate resilience: global warming is bringing with it unpredictable changes to weather patterns and extreme weather events.
 Whereas disease can easily spread across a monoculture of genetically identical grain, diversity means that there is greater resilience – where one variety suffers, another may survive or thrive in unprecedented conditions.

-It matters for democracy: We need farmers to be able to produce and develop heterogeneous seeds instead of being wholly reliant on patented seed from a small number of giant companies who monopolise the market.
+It matters for democracy: We need farmers to be able to produce, develop and trade heterogeneous seeds instead of being wholly reliant on patented seed from a small number of giant companies that monopolise the market.

 Another loaf is possible